hartwigmedical/hmftools/serve/README.md

   - The actionable output is the database that [PROTECT](../protect/README.md) bases its clinical evidence matching on.

 ## Version History and Download Links
+- Upcoming
+  - Support for new gene model implied by [HMF Gene Utils](../gene-utils/README.md)
+  - Support for HR-deficiency events in CKB
+  - Addition of rangeType and rank in actionable range output.
 - [1.7](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.7)
   - Extend config file from source iClusion
   - Extend config file from source CKB